dondeetan/CloudPoC/README.md

 The `.NET` folder contains a sample API built with ASP.NET Core.

 ### Prerequisites
-- Ensure that the .NET 8 runtime is installed (pre-installed on Edward Jones managed workstations or laptops).
+- Ensure that the .NET 8 runtime is installed

 ### Run Sample API
 1. Navigate to the `DotNet/Api` folder: